Skip to content

 Top 10 GA4 Misconfigurations That Are Silently Ruining Your Data

-After auditing thousands of GA4 properties, we've identified the same misconfigurations appearing again and again.
-The scary part?
-Most analytics teams don't even know they have these problems.
+These are the top 10 GA4 misconfigurations that show up repeatedly in the wild — ranked by how much damage they do to your data quality.
+The problem?
+Most analytics teams don't even know they have these issues.
 Their dashboards look fine, their reports generate numbers, but the data quality underneath is fundamentally compromised.

 1. Data Retention Set to 2 Months